Humberto "Bert" Reyes

 Humberto "Bert" Villarreal Reyes (1928–2018) was a cattleman and auctioneer in Texas.
 He was known for his expertise in the cattle industry and his skills as an auctioneer.

 Early life and career

 Reyes was born on a farm in Berclair, Texas to a Mexican-born father and mother from Goliad, Texas.
 He raised under the influence of Hereford Association President Pryor Lucas on whose ranch Reyes' father worked as a bookkeeper.
 Reyes graduated from Texas A&M and served as a Second Lieutenant in the United States Army during the Korean War before returning to Texas to pursue his career in the cattle industry.
-After completing his masters in Animal Science, Reyes worked for Texas A&M with a foreign agricultural contract in Mexico where he gained contacts that he would use throughout his career.
+After completing his master's degree in Animal Science, Reyes worked for Texas A&M with a foreign agricultural contract in Mexico where he gained contacts that he would use throughout his career.
 In 1956, he became the field representative for the Hereford Cattle Association in Texas and Mexico.
 In 1959, Reyes established an auctioneering and brokerage business focused on registered cattle that would in time become the largest in the country.